kumagai-group/pydefect/docs_rst/tutorial.rst

 which creates defect.vesta files.

 ============================================================================
 12. Check defect eigenvalues and band-edge states in supercell calculations
 ============================================================================
+** Note: This section is optional.**

 Generally, point defects are categorized into three types.

-(1) Defects with deep localized states inside the band gap.
+(1) Defects with deep localized states located inside the band gap.
 This type of defect is generally considered to be detrimental for device performances as the carriers are trapped by the localized states.
 Furthermore, they could act as color centers, as represented by the vacancies in NaCl.
 Therefore, it is important to know the position of the localized state and its origin.

-(2) Defects with hydrogenic carrier states, or perturbed host states (PHS), where carriers locate at the band edges with loosely trapped by the charged defect centers.
+(2) Defects with hydrogenic carrier states, or perturbed host states (PHS), where carriers are located at the band edges with loosely trapped by the charged defect centers.
 Examples are the B-on-Si (p-type) and P-on-Si (n-type) substitutional dopants in Si.
-These defects also do little harm for device performances, but introduce the carrier electrons/holes or kill counter carriers stemming from small trapping energies.
+These defects also do little harm for device performances, but introduce the carrier electrons/holes or kill counter carriers.
-The wavefunctions of the PHS widespread to several million atoms.
+The wavefunctions of the PHS could distribute over several million atoms.
-Therefore, to calculate their thermodynamical transition levels, we need supergiant supercell calculations, which are almost prohibitive with first-principles calculations thus far.
+Therefore, calculations of their thermodynamical transition levels require supergiant supercell calculations, which are almost prohibitive with first-principles calculations thus far.
-Therefore, we instead usually avoid calculating these quantities and denote that the defects have PHS and their transition energies locate near band edges only qualitatively.
+Therefore, we instead usually avoid calculating these quantities and denote that the defects have PHS and their transition energies are located near the band edges only qualitatively.

 (3) Defects without any defect states inside the band gap or near the band edges, which would not largely affect the electronic properties as long as their concentrations are not exceedingly high.

 See some examples from our published papers.